Continue on to find out how…

 ]

-The last thing to do is update, or create if it doesn't exist, your project's eslint.rc
+The last thing to do is update, or create if it doesn't exist, your project's eslint.rc file.

 In the plugins section of this file, you'd add "jsx dash a11y."
 This loads the accessibility plugin for use with your editor's ESLint plugin.